brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 // }
 ```

 The code uses `std::meta::namespace_inject` as defined in [@P3294R1] to create a function definition from a token sequence in a given namespace, in this case `logged`.
 We identify a few high-level metafunctions that facilitate such manipulation of template declarations.
-First, `std::meta::prototype_of(info f)` returns a reflection handle (i.e. an `std::meta::info` value) corresponding to the prototype of the function template reflected by `f`.
-The template parameters, `requires` and `noexcept` clauses (if present), function parameters, and return type are all part of the returned prototype.
-Most importantly, the prototype can be modified and spliced back into code.
+First, `std::meta::declaration_of(std::meta::info f)` returns a reflection handle (i.e. an `std::meta::info` value) corresponding to the declaration (prototype) of the function template reflected by `f`.
+The template parameters, `requires` and `noexcept` clauses (if present), function parameters, and return type are all part of the returned reflection.
+Most importantly, the declaration can be modified and spliced back into code.

-Name lookup in `prototype_of` is handled in a hygienic manner that prevents unintended binding.
+Names used in `declaration_of` are handled in a hygienic manner that prevents unintended binding.
 All non-dependent names are looked up in the original declaration.
-Thus, even if namespace `logged` defines a type called `Widget`, the prototype returned by `prototype_of` uses the same `Widget` as the original declaration (which is why we used `::Widget` in the comment representing equivalent code).
+Thus, even if namespace `logged` defines a type called `Widget`, the declaration returned by `declaration_of` uses the same `Widget` as the original declaration (which is why we used `::Widget` in the comment representing equivalent code).
+Dependent names are, as expected, not looked up.
+The name of the function itself also information about what scope `f` was defined in (in our example the global namespace), but the primitive `namespace_inject` ignores that information and injects a new function of the same name in the given namespace.

 The metafunction `template_parameter_list(f)` returns, for the reflection `f` of a function template, a token sequence consisting of the comma-separated list of that function's template parameters.
-That token sequence can be spliced in the instantiation of `[:f:]` or a template with similar parameters.
-The names of the parameters are implementation-defined and bear no relationship with the parameter names in the declaration of `f`; this avoids possible ambiguities created by duplicate declarations and also sidesteps awkward issues such as handling unnamed parameters.
-User code may assume each parameter name is world-unique, which implies that `template_parameter_list(f)` is meaningful only from within a declaration created with `prototype_of`.
+That token sequence can be spliced in code that generates the instantiation of `[:f:]` or a template with similar parameters.
+The names of the parameters are implementation-defined and bear no relationship with the user-given parameter names in the declaration of `f`; this avoids possible ambiguities created by duplicate declarations and also sidesteps awkward issues such as handling unnamed parameters.
+User code may assume each parameter name is world-unique, which implies that `template_parameter_list(f)` is meaningful only from within a declaration created with `declaration_of` (or from within the function reflected by `f` itself).

-Next, `parameter_list(f)` produces a comma-separated list of the parameters of `f`, with pack expansion suffix where applicable.
+Next, `parameter_list(f)` produces a token sequence consisting of the comma-separated list of the parameters of `f`, with pack expansion suffix where applicable.
+The list can be spliced in code that passes the function parameters to another function call.
+In our case, `parameter_list` is used to pass all parameters to template function `logger`.
+Just like with `template_parameter_list`, the parameter names are chosen by the implementation and can be considered world-unique.

 Finally, `forward_parameter_list(f)` creates the tokens of a call to the function reflected by `f` with the appropriate insertion of calls to `std::forward`, again with pack expansion suffix where appropriate.
+The example uses `forward_parameter_list` to pass the generated function's arguments down to the implementation.

-Note that whether or not a parameter has a name in the user-authored declaration, reflection supplies a name for it (stylized in our example as `__p0`; the actual name is implementation-defined).
-The same approach is applied to template parameters.
-This is in order to allow user code to refer to all template parameters with metafunctions such as `template_parameter_list`, `parameter_list`, and `forward_parameter_list`.
+To recap, we propose generating new functions (or function templates) from existing ones by splicing `declaration_of` for copying the function prototype, followed by the new function body as a token sequence.
+To access and pass around template parameters (when appropriate) and function parameters, we propose the helper metafunctions `template_parameter_list`, `parameter_list`, and `forward_parameter_list`.
+These primitives allow manipulating parameters without needing to name them explicitly.

 ## Example: `logging_vector`

-Consider a more elaborate example that defines class template `logging_vector`, which defines a functional equivalent of `std::vector` but that uses a function `logger` to log all calls to its member functions.
+Consider a more elaborate example of a class template `logging_vector`, which defines a functional equivalent of `std::vector` but that uses a function `logger` to log all calls to its member functions.
 Here, we need to iterate the public members of `std::vector` and insert appropriate copies of declarations.

 ```cpp
 template <typename T, typename A = std::allocator<T>>